Why stack ranking is a bigger problem for your employee engagement than you think

 This approach gained popularity particularly in the 1980s and 1990s, notably implemented by companies like General Electric under former CEO Jack Welch.

-In a stack ranking system, managers are typically required to categorize their team members into fixed percentages, such as the top 20% as high performers, the middle 70% as average, and the bottom 10% as low or poor performers.
+In a stack ranking system, managers are typically required to categorize their team members into fixed number of percentages, such as the top 20% as high performers, the middle 70% as average, and the bottom 10% as low or poor performers.
 This distribution is sometimes referred to as the "vitality curve" or "bell curve."

 What are stack ranking appraisals?